Book Development

 Any of these is a perfect place to begin working with me.

-Your first step might be a free 30-minute Discovery Call — a chance for us to meet, for you to get a sense of me, and for me to get a sense of you and what your book needs.
+1. Your first step might be a free 30-minute Discovery Call — a chance for us to meet, for you to get a sense of me, and for me to get a sense of you and what your book needs.

-Or you might begin with a one-time Deep Listening Session — a full hour (paid) where we look together at where your book currently stands and what it wants in order to move forward in a pleasing way.
+2. Or you might begin with a one-time Deep Listening Session — a full hour (paid) where we look together at where your book currently stands and what it wants in order to move forward in a pleasing way.
 You will likely leave that hour feeling: she gets me, and we can do this together.

-If that feeling is there — whether through a Discovery Call or a Deep Listening Session — your next step is making the commitment to yourself and your book with 1:1 ongoing Book Development sessions.
+3. Your next step is making the commitment to yourself and your book with 1:1 ongoing Book Development sessions.
 We meet every two weeks on Zoom, each session holding the promise of your book's unfolding.
 I listen for what is alive in your writing, and soon you can hear, trust, and follow its call.

 We move at the pace you and your book need.
 When something is ready to come forward, we welcome it.
 When something needs more time in the dark, we honor that.
 And when the light we shine together has done its work, your book will emerge fully formed and ready to greet the world.